mckeeh3/akka-multi-region-visualizer/README.md

 ## Overview

-This app is a distributed, interactive grid visualizer for sensors, built using:
+This app is a distributed, interactive grid visualizer for grid cells, built using:

-- **Java backend** (Akka SDK): Handles sensor state, updates, and streaming via event-sourced entities and views.
+- **Java backend** (Akka SDK): Handles cell state, updates, and streaming via event-sourced entities and views.
 - **HTML/CSS/JS frontend**: Renders a large grid UI, allows user interaction (cell selection, coloring, navigation), and live-updates the grid using HTTP and Server-Sent Events (SSE).

 ---